-Ideal | Image |
+Ideal Image

-An amazing variety of practical proble design, analysis, and operation) can be emization problem, or some variation such Indeed, mathematical optimization has the It is widely used in engineering, in elect trol systems, and optimal design problem and aerospace engineering.
-Optimization design and operation, finance, supply chother areas.
-The list of applications is still

-For most of these applications, mather a human decision maker, system designer process, checks the results, and modifies when necessary.
-This human decision may by the optimization problem, e.g., buyin portfolio.
+An amazing variety of practical proble design, analysis, and operation) can be mization problem, or some variation such Indeed, mathematical optimization has be It is widely used in engineering, in elect trol systems, and optimal design probler and aerospace engineering.
+Optimization design and operation, finance, supply ch other areas.
+The list of applications is st a human decision maker, system designer The train designer modifies stion ma process, checks the results, and modifies when recessary.
+This human decision ma by the optimization problem, e.q., buyin viding portetio.